Complete Guide For Solar Power Newfoundland and Labrador 2019

 Solar Setup Fees

-NL Hydros’s currently policies also dictate that you need to pay for a bi-direction net meter when you switch to solar power.
+NL Hydros’s current policies also dictate that you need to pay for a bi-direction net meter when you switch to solar power.
 This is opposed to many places like Nunavut and the Northwest Territories where interconnection and bi-directional meter fees are covered by the utility!

 Access To Solar